wpferguson/global.hackathon/Teams/XCoders/ABOUT.md

-#We are XCoders, with a passion in building cool software.
+#We are XCoders, with a passion in building cool software

 ##About us